Takkar (1995 film): Plot

-The helpless D'Costa is now suspended from service.
-His mistress Lily (Archana Puran Singh) tells the couple that he will never leave them in peace, but informs them that his own desires can be used against him.
-Based on a plan.
-Ravi leaves the house, pretending to go out of the city.
+The helpless D'Costa is now suspended from service and given orders not to go anywhere nearer than 500 feet of Ravi and Mohini.
+His mistress Lily tells the couple that he will never leave them in peace, but that his own desires can be used against him.
+Ravi leaves Mohini, pretending to go out of the city.
 D'Costa learns of this and immediately goes to the couple's house, where he is met by a surprise reception.
-Mohini dances with him, pretends to seduce him when abruptly Ravi breaks in.
-He beats up D'Costa, police arrive and arrest the former cop.
+Mohini dances with him, pretends to seduce him when abruptly Ravi breaks in, beats up D'Costa, police arrive and arrest the former cop.
 D'Costa is now jailed.
-But enemies are not at bay for him.
-In prison, he comes across the men whom he had once jailed, working in the jail compound.
-The criminals together attack and kill D'Costa.
+In prison, he comes across the men whom he had jailed, who attack and kill him.

 The film ends with D'Costa's burial, as Ravi sticks a cross with D'Costa's name on the grave.
-He then says 'Everything has come to an end for good' and walks away with Mohini, as the prisoners look on and the credits begin to roll.
+He then says "Ab khel khatam, Kissa tamaam shuddh " (the game is over and the entire story has come to an end) and walks away with Mohini, as the prisoners look on and the credits begin to roll.